-- Start with a tarball of source-code. - This source-code was at one time generated by OMC compiled with RML/MMC. - At some point, OMC was able to generate its own tarball. - Then support for RML/MMC was dropped and new language features added to OMC (that RML/MMC did not support). - At a later time, these new language features were used in the compiler itself (and a new tarball was generated).
+- Start with a tarball of source-code (only code necessary for bootstrapping). - This source-code was at one time generated by OMC compiled with RML/MMC. - At some point, OMC was able to generate its own tarball. - Then support for RML/MMC was dropped and new language features added to OMC (that RML/MMC did not support). - At a later time, these new language features were used in the compiler itself (and a new tarball was generated). - Parts of the compiler that are not used during bootstrapping can use new language features before a new tarball is generated.